SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/manage-tenant-containers/README.md

 4.3.
 Once the container appears in your list of available connections, please switch to the **Tables** section.
 To see the tables of your tenant database container/schema, please click on the value help icon.

-> **Hint** - Currently you only see the tables of runtime user's (_RT user) own schema which is empty.
+> **Hint** - Currently you only see tables of the Runtime user's (_RT user) own schema which is empty.
 Keep in mind, that a database container is nothing different than a collection of database schemas.

 [<img src="./images/manage_070.png" width="200" />](./images/manage_070.png)